What should you do if you break a tooth?

 - Root canal treatment: If the nerve is affected, root canal treatment followed by a crown may be necessary.

-How dangerous is a broken tooth?
+How dangerous is it to have a broken tooth?

 Conclusion